 The preparation of food was traditionally managed by meticulous guidelines.

+It was Confucius who was credited with establishing the cultured standards that marked the beginnings of classic Chinese cuisine.
 According to the Confucian Analects, excerpted from "Food in Chinese Culture" edited by K.C.
 Chang (Yale University Press, 1997):

 "He did not eat what was discoloured or what was of a bad flavour, nor anything which was ill-cooked, or was not in season.
 He did not eat meat which was not cut properly, nor was served without its proper sauce ..."

-Cantonese cooking in the South is colourful and sophisticated, based on abundant fresh vegetables, fish and seafood.
+Cantonese cooking in the South is colorful and sophisticated, based on abundant fresh vegetables, fish and seafood.
 Stir-frying was perfected here, and Canton is the home of Dim Sum, which literally means "to please the heart", and this describes the Cantonese approach to food.

-The cuisine of Szechuan in the West of China is well-known for its superb balance of spices and aromatic flavourings.
+Sichuan Cuisine (川菜) in the West of China is well-known for its superb balance of spices and aromatic flavourings.
 Chillies and Szechuan peppercorns are important and dishes are typically piquant and full of zest.

 What all the classic dishes of the regional cuisines have in common is a harmonious balance of flavours, colours and textures and a long tradition of excellence.
 Definitely, exquisite refinement and delicacy has characterized Chinese cooking for much of its 5,000 year history.

 China is a vast country.
 For nearly one thousand years, Peking (now Beijing), a northern city has been the capital of China.
 Dignitaries brought their chefs and culinary traditions from other parts of China.
 Through a mixture of co-operation and rivalry, they developed a light and elegant haute cuisine.
 Beijing Roast Duck must be the best-known speciality of this region.